Faculty of Arts

-The largest faculty at the University, Arts is committed to remaining at the forefront of intellectual inquiry in our changed and continually changing world.
-Within the Faculty of Arts, our project draws from the expertise of the Department of Art History and Communication Studies and from the School of Information Studies.
+The largest faculty at the University, the Faculty of Arts is committed to remaining at the forefront of intellectual inquiry in our continually changing world.
+Within the Faculty of Arts, iMPACTS draws from the expertise of the Department of Art History and Communication Studies and from the School of Information Studies.
 Co-investigator Dr. Carrie Rentschler is a feminist media scholar and project lead for Activism in Arts and Popular Culture.

 The Faculty of Dentistry is committed to maintaining a leadership role in oral health education, in scientific research and in the promotion of oral health and quality of life in the whole population, with an emphasis on the needs of under-served communities and individuals.
 Using the McGill Faculty of Dentistry as a case study, our project will address concerns on student norms identified by the Dalhousie Task Force Report (Backhouse et al., 2015) and drawing on research findings, improve McGill Dentistry’s policies and curriculum on social awareness and ethics to address rape culture.
 The co-investigator from the Faculty of Dentistry is Dr. Richard Hovey.

 Faculty of Education